amybohbeanii/pintos/threads/DESIGNDOC.md

             +----------------------+
 ## ---- GROUP ----
  * Amy Wu <jiaxuan@brandeis.edu>
- * Bonnie
+ * Bonnie Ishiguro <Bonnie.Ishiguro@students.olin.edu>
- * Apurva
+ * Apurva Raman <Apurva.Raman@students.olin.edu>
- * Andrew
+ * Andrew Pan <Andrew.Pan@students.olin.edu>

 ## ---- PRELIMINARIES ----
 >> If you have any preliminary comments on your submission, notes for
 >> the TA, please give them here.
 Alarm clock implementation is not needed for VM project.
 However, we want to understand how threading works.
+We read chapter 9 in TOS in order to understand how threading works.

 >> Please cite any offline or online sources you consulted while
 >> preparing your submission, other than the Pintos documentation,
 >> course text, and lecture notes.
-None.
+We used the provided Pintos solutions in order to understand Projects 1 and 2, so we can implement our own solution to Project 3: Virtual Memory quicker.

                    Alarm Clock
                    ===========